 It can prepare up to 4 cups (800 grams) of uncooked rice and includes a sauté-to-simmer function, which can be used to make stews, stir-fries, rice pilafs, and risottos.

 Plus, it offers a 15-hour delay timer, making it a great option for those seeking a flexible and easy way to prepare weeknight dinners in advance.

 - equipped with a 15-hour delay timer to ease meal prep

 - some reviewers report issues with long-term functionality

 Best high end

-It features a spherical, nonstick inner pan to cook the rice evenly, and it has specific modes for several rice varieties, including white rice, sweet rice, sushi rice, brown rice, and quick-cooking rice.
+It features a rounded, nonstick inner pan to cook the rice evenly, and it has specific modes for several rice varieties, including white rice, sweet rice, sushi rice, brown rice, and quick-cooking rice.

 It’s also available in 2 sizes and can hold either 5.5 cups (1,100 grams) or 10 cups (2,000 grams) of uncooked rice.